International Dental Studies

 TOEFL Requirement Instructions

-The TOEFL exam, with a minimum iBT score of 92 is required for application.
-Submit your official TOEFL scores directly to ADEA CAAPID® (UOP Code – B451).
-Scores prior to January 2021 will not be accepted.
+Applicants are required to take the TOEFL under the new TOEFL scoring format effective January 21.
+A minimum overall score of 4.5 or higher is required to be considered for admission.
+Applicants must request ETS to submit TOEFL scores directly to ADEA (School code - B451).
+Scores prior to January 21st, 2026 will not be accepted.
 Visit our website for more details

 National Board Requirement Instructions